Constitutionality of Adultery Law in India

 Analysis of Adultery Law

 Basically, the law says any sexual intercourse of a man with a married woman without the consent of her husband when such sexual intercourse was voluntary and does not amount to rape.

-Such man who committed it is punishable under the law for an imprisonment of five years or fine or both.
+Such a man who committed it is punishable under the law for the imprisonment of five years or fine or both.
 Provided that such man had knowledge of women being married to another man.

 And the adulteress (women) is exempted from punishment and also from filing a case against her husband and also with the women he committed adultery.

 - Anita and Ashok are married, Anita had sexual intercourse with Dilip.

 In this case, Ashok can bring an action only against Dilip as Anita is exempted from punishment under the section.